The Consequences of Removing the Tree that is Protected and How to Avoid them

 What happens if I carry out work on a protected tree without permission?

-If you do work on a protected tree without the appropriate permits, you could be facing significant fines, and possibly even jail time.
+If you do work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.

-Can I appeal an TPO and/or preservation order?
+Can I appeal a TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion